-Performance shares are conditional grants (payable subject to the achievement of specific financial goals) of a specified maximum amount of cash, payable generally at the end of three- to five-year periods or as otherwise determined by the Committee.
+Performance shares are conditional grants (payable subject to the achievement of specific financial goals) of a specified maximum number of Shares, payable generally at the end of three- to five-year periods or as otherwise determined by the Compensation Committee.
+Although performance shares are denominated in Shares at market value, they are generally paid in cash.

-The Committee believes that stock-based awards made pursuant to the Incentive Plan are the most effective method of providing incentives for management to strive to maximize shareholder value over the long term.
-The Committee's conclusion is based on the following factors: (i) such awards vest or are earned over multi-year periods; (ii) such awards are generally made in the form of Shares or derivatives thereof, which helps to align the interests of management with those of the Company's shareholders; and (iii) the majority of Incentive Plan awards made over the last three fiscal years are linked to the achievement of a 13% to 15% ROE over the applicable performance period.
+The Compensation Committee believes that stock-based awards made pursuant to the Incentive Plan are the most effective method of providing incentives for management to strive to maximize shareholder value over the long term.
+The Compensation Committee's conclusion is based on the following factors: (i) such awards vest or are earned over multi-year periods; (ii) such awards are generally made in the form of Shares or derivatives thereof, which helps to align the interests of management with those of the Company's shareholders; and (iii) the majority of Incentive Plan awards made over the last three fiscal years are linked to the achievement of a 13% to 15% ROE over the applicable performance period.

-In 1995 Messrs.
-Byrne, Kemp and Waters were granted 10,000, 8,928 and 7,500 performance shares, respectively, which were awarded by the Committee at its February 15, 1995 meeting.
-The performance period for such awards began on January 1, 1995 and will continue through December 31, 1997.
+In 1996 Messrs.
+Byrne, Kemp, Waters and Baxter were granted 5,000, 15,000, 11,000 and 7,000 performance shares, respectively, which were awarded by the Compensation Committee at its February 21, 1996 meeting.
+The performance period for such awards began on January 1, 1996 and will continue through December 31, 1998.
 The target performance criteria for Messrs.
-Byrne and Waters' 1995 performance share award and for 7,500 of Mr. Kemp's 1995 performance share award is the attainment of a 15% ROE.
-For the balance of Mr. Kemp's 1995 performance share award, the target performance criteria is the attainment of various key insurance-based measures applicable to White Mountains.
+Byrne, Kemp, Waters and Baxter's 1996 performance share award is the attainment of a 13% ROE.

-As of December 31, 1995 Messrs.
-Byrne, Kemp and Waters had 18,750, 3,375 and 4,125 performance shares eligible for payout on December 31, 1995subject to the attainment of a 15% target ROE.
-The performance shares eligible for payout in 1995 were part of a 1993 grant and represented 50% of the performance shares outstanding pursuant to that grant.
-All remaining and unpaid performance shares outstanding pursuant to the 1993 grant will be eligible for payout on December 31, 1996.
-During the 1993 to 1995 performance period, the Company attained an ROE of 9.1% as measured in accordance with the Incentive Plan.
-In light of the ROE shortfall to target, the Committee at its February 21, 1996 meeting determined that 40% of such performance shares would become immediately payable.
-As a result of certain anti-dilution provisions of the Incentive Plan which were triggered by the Distribution, the performance shares paid in February 1996 were valued as being equal to the market value of one Fund American Share plus one-half the market value of one White River Share.
+As of December 31, 1996 Messrs.
+Byrne, Kemp, Waters and Baxter had, pursuant to a 1993 grant of performance shares, 30,000, 5,400, 6,600 and 0 performance shares eligible for payout on December 31, 1996 subject to the attainment of a 15% target ROE.
+The performance shares eligible for payout in 1996 represented 60% of the performance shares originally granted in 1993.
+During the 1993 to 1996 performance period, the Company attained an ROE of 15.2%, 16.0% and 10.4% as measured by the change economic value (the predominant factor), market value and book value, respectively, calculated in accordance with the Incentive Plan.
+In light of the ROE's attained, the Compensation Committee at its January 24, 1997 meeting determined that 91% of such performance shares would become immediately payable and that all unearned performance shares granted in 1993 would be cancelled.
+As a result of certain anti-dilution provisions of the Incentive Plan which were triggered by the Distribution, such performance shares paid in January 1997 were valued as being equal to the market value of one Fund American Share plus one-half the market value of one White River Share.